kix-service-software/kix18sync/README.md

 The script **does not** preserve values of previous versions of the updated asset (...yet. it implements an "all-or-nothing-update-approach").
 So far there is no default value option for deployment- nor incident-state available.
 You may use predefined static values within a configuration mapping.

+### Contact with Multiple Organizations

+KIX18 allows for multiple organization support, that is assigning a contact to multiple organizations.
+You can do this by providing a *comma-separated list of organization numbers* in **one** import attribute `OrgNumbers`.
+This simple approach is supported by `kix18.CSVSync.pl` and `kix18.DBSync.pl`.
+However, a contact is **always** assigned to its primary organization.
+The import **does not** check if the primary organization is contained in the list of all organizations, rather the primary organization is added to that list if not already included.